lcallarec/blog.io/_posts/2017-03-22-write-own-usb-client.md

 * Once done, start the VM and launch the Luxafor client.

-## Register usbmon Kernel module & start Wireshark
+## Load usbmon Kernel module & start Wireshark

 The following command will register the USBmonitor module to extend the Linux Kernel :